 Zero MVs.

-The size of merge list is signalled in slice header and the maximum allowed size of merge list is 6.
+The size of merge list is signalled in sequence parameter set header and the maximum allowed size of merge list is 6.
 For each CU code in merge mode, an index of best merge candidate is encoded using truncated unary binarization (TU).
 The first bin of the merge index is coded with context and bypass coding is used for other bins.

-The generation process of each category of merge candidates is provided in this session.
-As done in HEVC, VVC, it also supports parallel derivation of the merging candidate lists for all CUs within a certain size of area.
+The derivation process of each category of merge candidates is provided in this session.
+As done in HEVC, VVC also supports parallel derivation of the merging candidate lists for all CUs within a certain size of area.

 Spatial candidates derivation

 The derivation of spatial merge candidates in VVC is same to that in HEVC except the positions of first two merge candidates are swapped.
 A maximum of four merge candidates are selected among candidates located in the positions depicted in Figure 21.
 The order of derivation is B0, A0, B1, A1 and B2.
-Position B2 is considered only when one or moenen than one CUs of position B0, A0, B1, A1 are not available (e.g. because it belongs to another slice or tile) or is intra coded.
+Position B2 is considered only when one or more than one CUs of position B0, A0, B1, A1 are not available (e.g. because it belongs to another slice or tile) or is intra coded.
 After candidate at position A1 is added, the addition of the remaining candidates is subject to a redundancy check which ensures that candidates with same motion information are excluded from the list so that coding efficiency is improved.
 To reduce computational complexity, not all possible candidate pairs are considered in the mentioned redundancy check.
 Instead only the pairs linked with an arrow in Figure 22 are considered and a candidate is only added to the list if the corresponding candidate used for redundancy check has not the same motion information.

 Figure 21– Positions of spatial merge candidate